 Budgeting is one of the most important financial habits you can adopt.
 But if you’ve never lived on a budget, or haven’t experienced the all the benefits that budgeting has to offer, it’s easy to wonder why it’s such a prominent aspect of personal finance.
 So, why is budgeting important?

-In short, budgeting is important because it helps you control your spending, track your expenses, and save more money.
-Additionally, budgeting can help you make better financial decisions, prepare for emergencies, get out of debt, and stay focused on your long-term financial goals.
+Budgeting is important because it helps you manage your spending habits, track your expenses, and save more money.
+Budgeting can also help you make better financial decisions, prepare for emergencies, get out of debt, and achieve your long-term financial goals in a shorter timeline.

 Put simply, living on a budget is a fundamental component of proper financial management.